lsztzp/ScanVLA/README.md

 For the scenario of Zero-Shot Object Category Guided Scanpath Prediction, A cross-validation method is used to calculate the final metrics, so is contains 18 model weights. model weights are comming on the soon.

+At this point the project root should look like:
+ScanVLA/
+├── pretrained/
+│     └── model_qwen_2b.pth
+|     └── checkpoints/
+|     └── Qwen3-VL-2B-Instruct/
+└── projects/
+└── test_evaluation_metrics/
+└── tools/
+└── vlm/

 # Test
 test script under test_evaluation_metrics/test_metrics_AiR.py